expo/expo/docs/versions/unversioned/sdk/location.md

       A map of options:

     -   **enableHighAccuracy (_boolean_)** -- Whether to enable high-accuracy mode.
 For low-accuracy the implementation can avoid geolocation providers that consume a significant amount of power (such as GPS).
+    -   **maximumAge (_number_)** -- (Android only).
+If specified, allow returning a previously cached position that is at most this old in milliseconds.
+If not specified, always gets a new location.
+On iOS this option is ignored and a new location is always returned.

 #### Returns